 Are you a STEM or Humanities undergraduate student interested in pursuing a paid research assistantship?
-Are you a Perimeter student with no research under your belt but would love to explore a research opportunity while being mentored during the summer of 2023?
+Are you a Perimeter student with no research under your belt but would love to explore a research opportunity while being mentored during the summer?
 If so, the Center for the Advancement of Students and Alumni (CASA) has paid research opportunities available.
-The deadline is quickly approaching so be sure to apply by February 12, 2023, @ 11:59 pm.

 Apply Here: https://gsu.qualtrics.com/jfe/form/SV_8cUn7FxkJH7gvIO